-Today’s applications, whether they are newly developed or long-time proven, need predictable latency and fast response time to reach their growing mass of users.
+Today’s applications, whether they are newly developed or long-proven, need predictable latency and fast response times to reach their growing mass of users.

-JCache standardizes caching for the Java platform: it is a common mechanism to create, access, update, and remove information from caches.
-It will accelerate mainstream adoption of in-memory computing by giving all Java developers an easy-to-use and standard way to access memory from within Java.
-Enterprises will greatly benefit from the increased speed and scalability of applications written to take advantage of JCache, and will be able to change providers without having to rewrite their applications or maintain a proprietary bespoke cache abstraction layer.
+JCache standardizes caching for the Java platform.
+It is a common mechanism to create, access, update, and remove information from caches.
+It accelerates mainstream adoption of in-memory computing by giving all Java developers an easy way to access memory from within Java.
+Enterprises greatly benefit from the increased speed and scalability of applications that take advantage of JCache, and can change providers without rewriting their applications or maintaining a proprietary bespoke cache abstraction layer.

-Hazelcast®, the leading open source in-memory data grid, enables organizations to seamlessly integrate with JCache.
+Hazelcast enables organizations to seamlessly integrate with JCache.
 The JCache caching layer API—specified by the Java Community Process (JCP) as Java Specification Request (JSR) 107—provides a standard set of operations specialized for caching use cases.
-These operations can help to scale out applications and manage their high-speed access to their frequently used data.
+Organizations can use these operations to scale out applications and manage high-speed access to frequently used data.
 Hazelcast smoothly achieves its caching potential with a 100 percent compliant implementation that transparently registers with the JCache subsystem.

-Hazelcast provides multiple ways for you to use JCache, depending on your deployment strategies, security aspects, or usage patterns.
+Hazelcast provides multiple ways to use JCache, depending on your deployment strategies, security considerations, and usage patterns.
 You can use Hazelcast as a client-server or a cluster-only architecture.

 With both client-server and cluster-only, Hazelcast offers:

-- Scalability (the cache can be sized up and down)
+so the cache can be sized up and down.

-- Transparent integration with backend systems, such as databases using JCache CacheStore and CacheLoader interfaces
+with backend systems such as databases using JCache CacheStore and CacheLoader interfaces.

-- Management of the cluster through your web browser with Management Center
+through your web browser with Hazelcast Management Center.

 The most comprehensive solution for data at rest and data in motion.